 The fracture results most often from a direct blow to the anteromedial tibia when the knee is extended, resulting in posterolateral subluxation of the tibia in external rotation 1,3.
 Alternatively, sudden hyperextension of the knee with the tibia internally rotated may cause the same injury 1.

 The importance of this injury is that if it is not diagnosed acutely, posterolateral instability may develop which is challenging to correct, and may result in failed cruciate ligament reconstruction 1,3.

 The shape and size of the avulsed fracture vary according to which ligaments are responsible.

-The avulsion fracture is usually small, less than 1 cm in size, and involves the styloid process of the fibula.
+The avulsion fracture is usually small, <1 cm in size, and involves the styloid process of the fibula.
 It is displaced superiorly and medially.
 Occasionally the fracture may be larger and extends to include the lateral aspect of the proximal fibula.

 Slight internal rotation AP films are usually best to radiographically demonstrate this injury 3.

 MRI can delineate the soft tissue component of the injury as well as to evaluate associated injuries that are common.
 Associated findings include 2:

 cruciate ligament injuries